fatfingers23/esquema/README.md

 ## [esquema-cli](./esquema-cli)

-A command line tool to help you generate Rust types from lexicon definitions
+A command line tool to help you generate Rust types from lexicon definitions, Check [[esquema-example](#esquema-example)] for an example on how to run the command.

 ## [esquema-codegen](./esquema-codegen)

-A fork of [atrium-codegen](https://github.com/sugyan/atrium/tree/main/lexicon/atrium-codegen) to generate the Rust types in a way that can be used by other projects
+A fork of [atrium-codegen](https://github.com/sugyan/atrium/tree/main/lexicon/atrium-codegen) to generate the Rust types in a way that can be used by other projects like how in [atrium-api](https://github.com/sugyan/atrium/tree/main/atrium-api/src) is used for Bluesky's lexicons.

 ## [esquema-example](./esquema-example)

-An example project using the Statusphere lexicon with the code generated from `esquema-cli` to create and read records
+An example project using the Statusphere lexicon with the code generated from `esquema-cli` to create and read records.
+You can generate the Rust types by running `cargo run --bin esquema-cli -- generate` from root, the args are defaulted to work for the example project.
+This will then take the lexicons found in [./esquema-example/lexicons](./esquema-example/lexicons) and generate Rust types from them in the folder [./esquema-example/src/lexicons](./esquema-example/src/lexicons).
+Then it's as easy as putting a `mod lexicons;` in your [main.rs](./esquema-example/src/main.rs).
+The module name is hard coded at this moment but plans to have it set from the folder name you set as output.
+Try changing the [status.json](./esquema-example/lexicons/status.json) around and see it generate new types!

+To run the example make sure to copy [.env.template](./esquema-example/.env.template) as `.env` in the location you run the example.
+Then make sure to fill it out.
+It is recommended to use a Bluesky app password and not your normal password for this.

 ## [esquema-validator](./esquema-validator)